pnp/powershell/documentation/New-PnPTenantSite.md

 ```

 ## DESCRIPTION
 The New-PnPTenantSite cmdlet creates a new site collection for the current company.
-However, creating a new SharePoint
-Online site collection fails if a deleted site with the same URL exists in the Recycle Bin.
-If you want to use this command for an on-premises farm, please refer to http://blogs.msdn.com/b/vesku/archive/2014/06/09/provisioning-site-collections-using-sp-app-model-in-on-premises-with-just-csom.aspx
+However, creating a new SharePoint Online site collection fails if a deleted site with the same URL exists in the Recycle Bin

 ## EXAMPLES